tophercullen/craft/README.md

 Craft home directly for all things craft
   * `default['craft']['craft_home']`

-Set to true if you want to write out a craft license
+Set to true if you want to write out a craft license.
+The included license file is blank.
   * `default['craft']['license']`

 ### DB